On the uniqueness of nondegenerate blowups for the motion by curvature of networks: Preliminaries

 \begin{defn}[Motion by curvature] A smooth one-parameter family of regular networks $\Gamma_t:G\to \R^2$, for $t \in [0,T)$, is a \textit{motion by curvature} if the parametrizations $\gamma^i_t$ of $\Gamma_t$ satisfy

 for some points $P^i \in \R^2$.
 The solution is assumed to be maximal, i.e., we ask that it does not exists another solution defined on $[0,\widetilde{T})$ with $\widetilde{T}>T$. \end{defn}

-For ease of notation, we shall often write that $\scal{\partial_t \Gamma_t, \nu_t}\nu_t = \boldsymbol{k}_t$, understanding that the relation holds along any edge $E^i$.
+For ease of notation, we shall often write that $\scal{\partial_t \Gamma_t, \nu_t}\nu_t = \boldsymbol{k}_t$ understanding that the relation holds along any edge $E^i$.

-Exploiting the analysis carried out in~\cite{GMP}, we can assume that the parametrizations of a motion by curvature evolve according to the \emph{special flow}, i.e., the evolution is determined by the non-degenerate parabolic second order equation
+Exploiting the analysis carried out in \cite{GMP}, we can assume that the parametrizations of a motion by curvature evolve according to the \emph{special flow}, i.e., the evolution is determined by the non-degenerate parabolic second order equation

-We stress that, for our purposes, it is not restrictive to assume that a motion by curvature is a smooth evolution of networks, thanks to the result concerning parabolic regularization of the evolution in~\cite{GMP}.

-In this paper we are interested in a careful description of the singularities of the flow, hence we will assume that the flows develops a singulatiry at a finite time $T<\infty$.
-In view of~\cite[Theorem 5.14]{mannovplusch}, this means that either the inferior limit of the length of at least one curve of the network is zero as $t\to T^-$, or the superior limit of the $L^2$-norm of the curvature is $+\infty$ as $t\to T^-$.
-We remind the reader that there are explicit example of singularity formations in the network flow, where one curves vanishes and two triple junctions coalesce, or entire regions disappears (see for instance~\cite{mullins,mannovplusch,PludaPozzMinimalNetworks}).
+Throughout the paper, we will assume that $T<+\infty$ is the maximal time of existence for a motion by curvature, which thus develops a singularity at time $T$.
+In view of \cite{mannovplusch}, this means that either the inferior limit of the length of at least one curve of the network is zero as $t\to T^-$, or the superior limit of the $L^2$-norm of the curvature is $+\infty$ as $t\to T^-$.